Apfirebolt/integrating-vuejs-in-multipage-applications/README.md

 ## Data, Events and Filters

+To use Vue js in your multi-page application, you need to target the section where you need to use Vue in the Vue instance through class or ID (aiming through ID is preferred).
+Vue prevents targeting body element of the page.

 The about.html page contains examples for event handling through Vue.
 The section tag is wrapped with a Vue object so that event and data handling can be done through Vue instead of pure Vanilla JS.

 Filtering is demonstrated using currency where $ sign is appended before each currency value in the currency array.